 TitanNet Sessions: Where one or more Titan machines running version 8 or above are connected in the same network you can choose to connect them either as multi-user, backup or both.
 Consoles connected in a multi-user session work collaboratively on the same show.
 If the same handle worlds are selected on more than one console then an action on any one of those consoles will be mirrored across them all.
-For example, lifting a playback fader containing a cue on a slave console will also fire the cue on the master console and this will be reflected in the playback view or HUD.
-Where a console has motorised faders these will also move accordingly (sneaky ideas to scare people:-)).
+For example, lifting a playback fader containing a cue on a slave console will also fire the cue on the master console has motorised faders these will also move accordingly (sneaky ideas to scare people :-) ).
 Where a console does not have motorised faders, fader levels must level match before they can takeover.